randnote/.github/profile/README.md

 ## What still needs to be done?
 - [x] figure out a way to get rid of the PEM keys and add public and private keys - Solved by just switching project to typescript
-- [ ] write a function in typescript that is able to make trasactions using the users in the database.
+- [x] write a function in typescript that is able to make trasactions using the users in the database.
 - [ ] write a forever loop that gets a randnom user from the DB and makes a transaction(in this function, get a random value between 1 and max_balance of user to send to another user.)
 The user that is getting the amount will also be randomly received from the DB.
 - [ ] make an automated miner that fetches a random user in the DB and mines the blocks after every 30 secs or so!
-- [ ] make an automated depositor. - same randomly generated users will make transactions buying and selling the note.
-Just like how a human user will buy notes on the exchange.
 - [ ] make the backend of the website work- make all routes work...(
     - Add, delete, update cards routes...
     - Store transactions the users have made to purchase the NOTE.
     - Method to auto delete transactions when we have over 100 plus.
 )
-- [ ] make website design
+- [x] make website design
 - [ ] make website work properly with SOCKET.IO
 - [ ] make the desktop app work.. make it mine without it stopping...
+- [ ] Reduce price of Note when user/users sell coin.
+- [ ] Increase price when they buy the coin
+- [ ] when depositing money in frontend, dont allow user to insert ,commas.... coz they dont work

 ## How the mining automation algorithm works?